Luncenok/EvolutionaryComputing/assignment6/Assignment6.md

 1. **ILS is the clear winner**: Better solution quality with same time budget
 2. **Perturbation strength matters**: Our adaptive perturbation (scaling with solution size) proved effective
-3. **MSLS shows diminishing returns**: 200 iterations may be excessive; many reach the same optimum
+3. **MSLS explores multiple optima**: 200 iterations find solutions of varying quality across runs
 4. **Time-based stopping** (ILS) is more efficient than iteration-based (MSLS) for this problem

 ### Overall Conclusion

-Iterated Local Search significantly outperforms Multiple Start Local Search on both test instances, achieving 2.3-4.8% better solutions in the same time.
+Iterated Local Search significantly outperforms Multiple Start Local Search on both test instances, achieving 2.8-4.3% better solutions in the same time.
 The key advantage is ILS's ability to efficiently explore the solution space by building upon previous improvements rather than starting from scratch each time.
 The perturbation strategy successfully balances intensification (staying in good regions) and diversification (escaping local optima), particularly through the combination of structural changes (2-opt) and node selection changes (exchange moves).